Investors Watch-list: Orion Engineered Carbons S.A. (OEC)

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 0.85% and trading from 50 days moving average with 5.00%.
-The stock price is performing along positive drift from its 200 days moving average with 6.84%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 0.02% and trading from 50 days moving average with 4.01%.
+The stock price is performing along rising drift from its 200 days moving average with 6.57%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: